dzanin/dockerdemo/README.md

 # dockerdemo

-In this repository you can find a demo to create a docker based on ubuntu with python3.7, postgreSQL, nginx installed
+In this repository you can find a demo to create a docker image based on ubuntu with python3.7, postgreSQL and nginx installed

 ## Build docker image and run